The Center for Community Progress: Helping transform problem spaces into vibrant places

-Our organization was born out of the merger of two organizational thought leaders – the Genesee Institute and the National Vacant Properties Campaign – united by the shared mission to help communities address the rising stock of vacant and abandoned properties that undermine neighborhoods’ social, physical and economic viability.
+Our organization was born in 2010 out of the merger of two organizational thought leaders – the Genesee Institute and the National Vacant Properties Campaign – united by the shared mission to help communities address the rising stock of vacant and abandoned properties that undermine neighborhoods’ social, physical and economic viability.

 Today, the Center for Community Progress is the nation’s preeminent organization addressing issues of vacant properties – both the prevention of abandonment and adaptive reuse.
 With staff in Flint Michigan, Washington D.C. and New Orleans who provide advocacy, technical assistance and organizational development services to governments and advocates throughout the nation, Community Progress helps neighborhoods, cities, counties and states forge and implement effective strategies to prevent and reuse vacant properties.

 Through our website, e-newsletters and periodic books and reports, Community Progress provides cutting-edge research and enriches the strategy of others through sharing information on successful campaigns and strategies from across the nation.
 Through various conferences such as its Reclaiming Vacant Properties Conference, its Land Banking Conference and its Leadership Institute, Community Progress provides advocates with the opportunity to learn from experts in the field.
 And through technical assistance, Community Progress provides on-the-ground resources and support to those – be they neighborhood or regional leaders – grappling with the challenge of abandonment and rebuilding.

 Community Progress works with public officials, agencies and civic groups to address immediate issues and concerns, to revise underlying policies and practices, to support effective prevention or control of vacant properties, and to develop the strategies and tools that support sustainable re-use.